tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 * Determine how to exit the shell.
 * What happens if you build it?
 * What happens if you run it?

-Resist the urge to start coding until you've done all that and read this complete challenge.

 Hint: you probably want one of the `exec` variants that has the `p` suffix on it so that the `PATH` will be searched for the file you're trying to run.
 Choose